 Terrain as a Weapon

-Guerrilla fighters used China’s vast, rugged terrain to their benefit.
-Forests, hills, and mountains served as both shield and sword—helping them evade, ambush, and retreat as needed.
-Mastery of terrain through effective reconnaissance became a force multiplier.
+Guerrilla units turned China’s vast, rugged terrain into an operational asset.
+Forests, hills, and mountains served as both shield and sword, enabling evasion, ambush, and withdrawal.
+Mastery of ground through effective reconnaissance became a force multiplier throughout the war.

 Case Studies of Maoist Strategy in Practice